vimodev/nginx-vod-transcoder/README.md

 Detailed:

 Take an example video at `path/to/your/videos/subfolder/video.mp4`.
 We can then get the master `m3u8` playlist that contains the different qualities depending on the source quality.
-If the source video is 4Mbps, only options with a bitrate of lower than 4Mbps are available.
+If the source video is 4Mbps for example, only options with a bitrate of lower than 4Mbps are available.
+The following qualities are in the default config.
+Source is always available and the first stream in the playlist regardless of mounted configuration.
 - Source: source
 - 360p: 640x360 @ 500 kbps
 - 720p: 1280x720 @ 1.5 Mbps